Live Coram Deo – In the presence of God

 Pastor Anthony

-The truth does not run to corners to hide or shelter from its purpose.
-Those who are in error run, hide, and seek refuge from the truth: "This is the judgment, that the Light has come into the world, and men loved the darkness rather than the Light, for their deeds were evil.
-For everyone who does evil hates the Light, and does not come to the Light for fear that his deeds will be exposed.
-But he who practices the truth comes to the Light, so that his deeds may be manifested as having been wrought in God."
-(John 3:19-21).
+Truth possesses a steadfastness that does not retreat into shadows; it seeks to embrace and illuminate.
+Conversely, those who harbor erroneous beliefs often scurry away from the light, seeking refuge in darkness.
+As articulated in Scripture, "This is the judgment, that the Light has come into the world, and men loved the darkness rather than the Light, for their deeds were evil.
+For everyone who does evil hates the Light and does not come to the Light for fear that his deeds will be exposed.
+But he who practices the truth comes to the Light, so that his deeds may be manifested as having been wrought in God" (John 3:19-21).

 Be better, and be blessed.